Graduate Diploma in Economics

 The entry requirements are normally a first or upper second class honours degree (or equivalent).
 Other relevant experience, including good qualifications in a less relevant subject area may be considered.
 Applicants can apply using the postgraduate online application form. online application form.

-The course is offered on a full-time basis, over a period of nine months commencing in early September with a three weeks long pre-sessional.
-Full details of the pre-sessional will be posted shortly.
+The course is offered on a full-time basis, over a period of nine months commencing in early September (8th September 2014) with a three weeks long pre-sessional.

 All students are required to take and pass the following four courses which are taught in a combination of lectures and small class tutorials: